Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Resolution dependence

 \section{Resolution dependence}

-As discussed in \secref{sim_method_oview} the simulations used in this study make use of a box-in-box \ac{AMR} grid with three possible resolutions, namely: \ac{LR}, \ac{SR} and \ac{HR}.
+The simulations used in this study make use of a box-in-box \ac{AMR} grid with three possible resolutions, namely: \ac{LR}, \ac{SR} and \ac{HR}.
 Here we study the effect of different resolutions on the neutrino emission by considering one model for which all the three resolutions are available as representative.
 In each panel of \figref{resolution_comparison} we present the luminosities obtained by the different simulations for each of the three neutrino species, alongside their sum (bottom right panel).
 The shaded area represents the maximum variability between resolutions.

 On one hand, within the first $\sim\unit[10]{ms}$ after merger, the three resolutions can differ up to a factor $\sim2$ at corresponding times.
 This is due to the fact that the neutrino luminosity oscillates very rapidly and widely, as a consequence of the complex remnant's dynamics.
-Clearly point-wise differences become comparable to the oscillation amplitude as soon as the remnant's dynamics (characterized by bounces and sound/shock waves, and strongly dependent on the resolution) accumulates a difference comparable to the luminosity oscillation periods.
-Enlarging our view on the whole \unit[0-10]{ms} interval, we recognize that different resolutions produce a very similar global behaviour, even if the \ac{HR} simulation tends to have higher maximum peaks and lower secondary peaks with respect to the \ac{LR} one.
+Clearly point-wise differences become comparable to the oscillation amplitude as soon as the remnant's dynamics (characterised by bounces and sound/shock waves, and strongly dependent on the resolution) accumulates a difference comparable to the luminosity oscillation periods.
+Enlarging our view on the whole \unit[0-10]{ms} interval, we recognise that different resolutions produce a very similar global behaviour, even if the \ac{HR} simulation tends to have higher maximum peaks and lower secondary peaks with respect to the \ac{LR} one.
 On the other hand, in the exponentially decreasing phase (after the $\unit[10-15]{ms}$ mark), the three resolutions show a much closer behaviour.

 Finally resolution mainly affects the luminosity peak, while the average luminosities and mean energies are less influenced.
 In order to quantify their variations, we average the values of $L_{\textnormal{peak}}$, $\langle L \rangle$ and $\langle E\rangle$ over the three available resolutions and consider the maximum relative deviations from these values.
 While peak luminosities can vary by up to 20\% from their average value, for average luminosities and average mean energies this figure is reduced to 15\% and 8\%, respectively.